Thomaz-Peres/Study-Notes/DotnetThings/SomeTests/AsyncAwait/README.md

 > SynchronizationContext is a abstraction for a general scheduler.
 The most used method is `Post`, which queues a work item to whatever scheduler is represented by that context.

 > The base implementation of `SynchronizationContext`, for example, just represents a ThreadPool.

+# Avoid using Task.Result and Task.Wait

+> this is reading this (https://github.com/davidfowl/AspNetCoreDiagnosticScenarios/blob/master/AsyncGuidance.md)

+Using `Task.Result` or `Task.Wait ` to block waiting on an asynchronous operation to complete is MUCH worse than calling a truly synchronous API to block.

+This phenomenon is dubbed "Sync over async".
+Here is what happens at a very high level:

+- An asnchronous operation kicked off.
+- The calling thread is blocked waiting for that operation to complete.
+- When the asynchronous operation completes, it unblocks the code waiting on that operation.
+This takes a place on another thread.